-ANNUAL AWARD ELIGIBILITY CRITERIA Up to \$6,656 An EFC of 7,395 or less as determined on the FAFSA U.S. citizen or eligible non-citizen Undergraduate working towards first bachelor's degree \$1,000 An EFC of 1,000 or less as determined on the FAFSA U.S. citizen or eligible non-citizen Undergraduate working towards first bachelor's degree Funds limited, awarded on first-come, first-served basis Up to \$4,000 U.S. citizen or eligible non-citizen Complete FAFSA; however, not based on financial need Score above the 75th percentile on ACT or SAT; or maintain a GPA of 3.25 or higher Enrolled as a first bachelor's or master's degree student in an academic program necessary to begin a career in teaching in an identified high-need field Sign a TEACH Grant Agreement to Serve (ATS) to teach in a high-need field in a low-income school for four academic years within eight calendar years after completing or withdrawing from the academic program.
+GRANTS ANNUAL AWARD ELIGIBILITY CRITERIA Awards prorated for less than full-time enrollment Future eligibility based on upcoming year FAFSA results Maximum Lifetime Eligibility Use (LEU) of 600%.
+(One scheduled award is equal to 100%) Up to \$7,395 Determined by SAI on FAFSA, family size and the federal poverty levels U.S. citizen or eligible non-citizen Undergraduate working towards first bachelor's degree Federal Supplemental Educational Opportunity Grant Awards prorated for less than full-time enrollment Future eligibility based on upcoming year FAFSA results and availability of funding \$1,000 An SAI of -1500-1000 as determined on the FAFSA U.S. citizen or eligible non-citizen Undergraduate working towards first bachelor's degree Funds limited, awarded on first-come, first-served basis Awards prorated for less than full-time enrollment Renewable with 3.25 GPA or eligible ACT score Maximum aggregate limit of \$16,000 for undergraduate students and \$8,000 for graduate students More information at studentaid.gov Up to \$4,000 U.S. citizen or eligible non-citizen Complete FAFSA; however, not based on financial need Score above the 75th percentile on ACT or SAT; or maintain a GPA of 3.25 or higher Enrolled as a first bachelor's or master's degree student in an academic program necessary to begin a career in teaching in an identified high-need field Sign a TEACH Grant Agreement to Serve (ATS) to teach in a high-need field in a low-income school for four academic years within eight calendar years after completing or withdrawing from the academic program.
 (If service obligation is not met, the grant converts to a Federal Direct Unsubsidized Loan that must be repaid.)
-Up to \$2,000 Demonstrate financial need as determined on the FAFSA lowa resident Undergraduate working towards first bachelor's degree Identify as being part of a traditionally-underrepresented population (African American/Black, Hispanic/Latino, Alaskan, Hawaiian or other Pacific Islander, or Multiracial.)
-Priority given to students who participated in College Bound activities Funds limited, awarded on first-come, first-served basis Tuition and Fees New graduate from an lowa high school lowa resident An EFC of 1,000 or less as determined on the FAFSA Must be Pell Grant eligible for remaining 3 years Tuition and Fees lowa resident Have 30 transferable hours from an lowa community college Pell Grant-eligible as determined by the FAFSA Identify as being part of a traditionally-underrepresented population (African American/Black, Hispanic/Latino, Alaskan, Hawaiian or other Pacific Islander, or Multiracial.) \$1,000 to \$1,200 An EFC of 8,000 or less as determined on the FAFSA for undergraduate students Funds limited, awarded on first-come, first-served basis Up to \$6,656 \$1,000 Up to \$4,000 Up to \$2,000 Tuition and Fees Tuition and Fees
+Tuition Assistance Grant Awards prorated for less than full-time enrollment Future eligibility based on upcoming year FAFSA results and availability of funding \$1,000 to \$1,200 SAI of demonstrating level of financial need Funds limited, awarded on first-come, first-served basis